Explore ADHD Assessment & Multisensory Learning Support in Campsie.

 The diagnosis of ADHD currently does not involve any medical tests.
 Instead, it is primarily based on the observation of behavioural symptoms.
 For children to be diagnosed, they must demonstrate a minimum of six symptoms from either or both variants of ADHD, while older adolescents and adults must present with at least five symptoms.
 Additionally, these symptoms must have emerged before the age of 12 and persisted for a minimum of six months.

-If you have concerns about your own or a loved one’s behaviour, scheduling an initial consultation with your GP is recommended.
-They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
-Alternatively, you have the option to book a child or adult ADHD assessment with us at Neurosensory, and we can assist in referring you to the appropriate provider for a diagnosis, if necessary.
+If you have worries about your own or a loved one’s behaviour, we suggest starting with an initial consultation with your GP.
+They can provide a referral to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
+Alternatively, you can book a child or adult ADHD assessment with us at Neurosensory, and we can guide you towards the suitable provider for a diagnosis, if needed.

-When undergoing a child or adult ADHD assessment, you might be asked to participate in:
+As part of a child or adult ADHD assessment, you may need to undergo:

 - Behaviour checklists